simonroope/blockchain-developer-bootcamp-final-project/README.md

 * Enter service web site
 * Login with Metamask
 * Deposit Dai into the account's wallet.
 Dai is the currency used to purchase bonds.
 The deposit request will mint and then approve the token spend by the main contract, so two transaction signatures are required.
 * Buy a bond from the list of bonds available.
-Sufficient funds (Dai) are required.
+Sufficient funds (Dai) need to have beed deposited.
 * Issue a new bond.
 * Approve the sale (i.e. token transfer) of the bond, by the main contract, to a prospective buyer.
 * Switch user account, deposit sufficient Dai into this account's wallet and buy the newly created bond.